Exploring Gardens 2026

 Exploring Gardens is a group visiting different gardens on the first Thursday of each month. ( weather dependent) If you would like to be part of this group please contact either Beth, Debbie or Ruth.

-Please note that for various reasons not all visits fall on the first Thursday of the month so please check the dates.
+Please note that our Garden visits will rotate between Tuesdays, Wednesdays & Thursdays of the month so please check the dates.
 For all visits we will meet at the gardens at 2pm.The maximum cost per garden is £10 per head, which generally goes straight to one of the NGS chosen charities.
 This sum covers the garden entry and tea & cake.

 3rd April Wisley